-That Council, in accordance with the provisions of the City of Vincent Town Planning Scheme No. 1 and the Metropolitan Region Scheme, REFUSES the application for development approval for Change of Use from Single House and Home Occupation (Hairdresser) to Single House, Home Occupation (Hairdresser) and Non-Medical Consulting Room (Massage/Reflexology) (Unlisted Use) at No. 11 (Lot: 11; D/P: 2732) Woodville Street, North Perth in accordance with the plans date stamped 29 November 2016, as shown in Attachment 2, for the following reasons:
+That Council, in accordance with the provisions of the City of Vincent Town Planning Scheme No. 1 and the Metropolitan Region Scheme, REFUSES the application for development approval for Change of Use from Single House and Home Occupation (Hairdresser) to and Single House and Home Occupation (Hairdresser) and One Non-Medical Consulting Room (Massage/Reflexology) (Unlisted Use) at No. 11 (Lot: 11; D/P: 2732) Woodville Street, North Perth in accordance with the plans date stamped 29 November 2016, as shown in Attachment 2, subject to the following reasons:

 - 1. The proposed car parking shortfall does not satisfy the objectives of the City's Policy No. 7.7.1 Parking and Access as it will adversely impact on the amenity of the locality; - 2.
-The proposed use does not satisfy the objectives of the City of Vincent's Town Planning Scheme No. 1, specifically Clause 6 (3)(c)(i), or the objectives set out in the City of Vincent's draft Town Planning Scheme No. 2 for the Residential zone, as it is considered to have an adverse impact on the residential amenity of the immediate locality due to the encroachment of non-residential development into the Residential zone; and - 3.
+The proposed use does not satisfy the objectives of the City's Scheme of the City's Town Planning Scheme No. 1 specifically Clause 6 (3)(c)(i) "to ensure that the use and development of land is managed in an effective and efficient manner within a flexible framework which recognises the individual character and needs of localities within the Scheme zone area" as it is considered to have an adverse impact on the residenital amenity of the immediate locality due to encroachment of non-residential development into the residential zone; and - 3.
 The scale and intensity of the proposed use will have an adverse impact on the amenity of the residential locality as it is incompatible with the residential nature and character of the immediate locality.

-To consider an application for development approval for change of use from Single House and Home Occupation (Hairdresser) to Single House, Home Occupation (Hairdresser) and Non-Medical Consulting Room (Massage/Reflexology) (Unlisted Use) at No. 11 Woodville Street, North Perth.
+To consider an application for development approval for change of use from Single House and Home Occupation (Hairdresser) to Single House, Home Occupation (Hairdresser) and One Non-Medical Consulting Room (Massage/Reflexology) (Unlisted Use) at No. 11 Woodville Street, North Perth.

 Landowner: J L Dowding and S D Crooks

-Applicant: J L Dowding
+Applicant: JL Dowding

 Date of Application: 29 November 2017

 Zoning: MRS: Urban

-TPS1: Zone: Residential R Code: R40
+TPS1: Zone: R Code: R40

-TPS2: Zone: Residential R Code: R60
+TPS2: Zone: R Code: R60

 Built Form Area: Residential

 Existing Land Use: Single House and Home Occupation (Hairdresser)

 Proposed Use Class: Single House and Home Occupation (Hairdresser) and One Non-

 Medical Consulting Room (Massage/Reflexology)- Unlisted Use

 Lot Area: 653.314m

 Right of Way (ROW): Western side, Public Right of Way, 5 metres in width and sealed

 Heritage List: Not applicable